Antidisestablishmentarianism (word)

-The word became known in the public realm in the United States via a popular television show in the 1950s, The $64,000 Question, when a young contestant correctly spelled it to win.
-A slightly longer but less commonly accepted variant can be found in the Duke Ellington song "You're Just an Old Antidisestablishmentarianismist".

-Meaning

 Antidisestablishmentarianism is a political position that originated in 19th century Britain.
 The position opposed proposals at that time to remove the Anglican Church's status as the established church of England, Ireland, and Wales, but not in Scotland, which had and still has its own separate national church.

+The word became known in the public realm in the US via a popular television game show in the 1950s, The $64,000 Question, when a young contestant correctly spelled it to win.

 Recognition

 There is varied recognition of antidisestablishmentarianism among major English dictionaries.
-Merriam Webster does not recognize the word because it is practically unused in the modern era, although they do include disestablishmentarianism and antiestablishmentarianism.
+Merriam-Webster does not recognize the word because it is practically unused in the modern era, although they do include disestablishmentarianism and antiestablishmentarianism.

-The American Heritage, Chambers, and Oxford English similarly exclude antidisestablishmentarianism, but keep smaller variations.
+The The American Heritage Dictionary of the English Language, Chambers Dictionary, and Oxford English Dictionary similarly exclude antidisestablishmentarianism, but keep smaller variations.

-Dictionaries that do include the word are the Cambridge Dictionary, Collins English, and Dictionary.com.
+Dictionaries that do include the word are the Cambridge Advanced Learner's Dictionary, Collins English, and Dictionary.com.

+The longest word found in a major dictionary is pneumonoultramicroscopicsilicovolcanoconiosis, but this is a technical term that was coined specifically to be the longest word.